 There are nine innings (where each team gets a turn to bat and a turn to field) in a baseball game.
 If it’s tied at the end of the 9 innings, they play more innings until there is a winner.

 Stands for earned runs average and is used to determine how effective a pitcher is.
 Basically, you count up the amount of runs a team gets per inning, and average that amount out over the nine innings.
 The lower the better.

 AKA Runs Batted In.
 An RBI occurs when another one of your teammates is already on base.
 You get a hit, and they’re able to make it all the way to home plate for a run.
 This means that you “batted” them in to the home plate.
 RBIs count even if you get out (e.g., SAC fly - see below).

 To end an inning, a team must get three players “out”.
 You get people out by catching balls before they bounce, by getting the baseball to the base before the player runs to the base, or when pitches throws three strikes.

 Getting two players out at the same time.
-You’ll hear commentators say “inning ending 5, 4, 3 double play”.
+You’ll hear commentators say “inning ending 6, 4, 3 double play”.
 In this instance, it means that the baseball was hit to the shortstop, who threw it to the second baseman, who stepped on the base to get the runner from first to second out.
 Then, the second baseman throws it to the first baseman who has his foot on the bag (base) to get the running from home to first out.
 Click here for a visual of the numbers in correlation with the positions in baseball.